shakebugs/shake-docs/docs/android/user-feedback/invoke.md

 :::

 ### Taking a screenshot
-Shake will be invoked when your user takes a screenshot while using your app.
+Shake user feedback will be invoked when your user takes a screenshot while using your app.

 :::note